MattKetmo/moquet.net/_posts/2013-12-16-symfonycon-warsaw-2013.markdown

 website like the [projects page](http://symfony.com/projects), the easy way to edit page and the [roapmap notifications](http://symfony.com/roadmap).

-Then, as the Symfony merge leader, he spoke about his way to process pull-requests on GitHub.
+Then, as the Symfony "[lead merger](https://twitter.com/fabpot/status/6619944506630144)", he spoke about his way to process pull-requests on GitHub.
-He wrote a `gh` command-line with some nice features like the ability to change PRs' destination branch — you know, bug fixes must be done on the oldest maintained branch while new features on master —, squash git commits, update commit message with a label and add the full issue thread.
+He wrote a `gh` command-line with nice features like the ability to change PRs' destination branch — you know, bug fixes must be done on the oldest maintained branch while new features on master —, squash git commits, update commit message with a label and add the full issue thread.